IRNAS/irnas-east-software/docs/pack.md

 1. For each build configuration found in `twister.json`:
    1. Create output directory `package/<build-configuration>/<board>/`.
    2. Determine which files to copy for this build configuration from `east.yml`.
-   3. Copy the files and rename them according to the twister artifact naming scheme (See below).
+   3. Copy the files and rename them according to the Twister artifact naming scheme (See below).
 2. If any extra files are specified in `east.yml`:
    1. Create output directory `package/extra/`.
    2. For each extra file: